 Research & Publications

-Tobacco and alcohol use are leading causes of preventable morbidity and mortality, with 656,000 deaths annually in the U.S. alone.
-My laboratory has focused on the development of clinical and translational research for these two addictive disorders, for the purpose of translating these findings into effective therapeutics for women and men.
+My laboratory has focused on the development of clinical and translational research for addictive disorders, for the purpose of translating these findings into effective therapeutics for women and men.

-As a newer focus to my research, I develop and implement effective treatments for addiction in criminal justice populations.
-I lead a federally funded partnership between Yale University, the of Connecticut Department of Mental Health and Addiction Services, and the State of Connecticut Department of Correction, implementing an integrated system of addiction care for offender re-entry.
+As a relatively newer focus to my research, I develop and implement effective treatments for addiction in criminal justice populations.
+I lead a federally funded partnership between Yale University, the of Connecticut Department of Mental Health and Addiction Services, and the State of Connecticut Department of Correction, implementing an integrated system of addiction care for adults returning to their communities following incarceration.

 Criminal Psychology; Tobacco Use Disorder; Substance-Related Disorders; Alcohol-Related Disorders; Psychiatry and Psychology